 Food in Ukhrul

-25 Degree North has a restuarant where you find usual food that is available elsewhere in India.
+25 Degree North has a restaurant where you find the usual food that is available elsewhere in India.
 In other smaller eateries around the town, you mostly find local food.

 Phone and Data Connectivity in Ukhrul

-Phone and data connecitvity is pretty good in Ukhrul.
+Phone and data connectivity is surprisingly good at Ukhrul.
 Seeing the state of the road, I was expecting to get disconnected by the time I reached the town but actually by Airtel 4G worked without any hiccups.